5.9 Occupational Safety and Health (OSH)

 3. The injury or occupational illness results in one or more of the following:

-Student injuries resulting from horseplay while engaged in training or educational activities must also be recorded.
-Any student injury must be recorded in the OSHA 300 Log in ECOMP.
+Student injuries resulting in any of the conditions above and stemming from horseplay while engaged in training or educational activities must also be recorded on the OSHA 300 Log in ECOMP.

 The OSHA 300 Log is required to be retained for five years.